 To take things a notch higher, The Goring offers each of their guests an entirely tailcoat-clad footman.

-As if that isn’t fabulous enough, food service here is just out of this world.
+As if that isn’t fabulous enough, food served here is just out of this world.

 5. Hotel Lungarno in Florence, Italy